D.C. prisoner stabs fellow inmate to death

 D.C. police said an inmate at the District of Columbia’s jail stabbed and killed another prisoner last week while the two were going to physical therapy.

-Metropolitan Police charged Mussay Rezene, 30, of Southeast D.C. with assault with intent to kill for fatally stabbing 34-year-old Darrow Johnson of Clinton, Maryland, shortly before 9:30 a.m.
+Metropolitan Police charged Mussay Rezene, 30, of Southeast D.C. with assault with intent to kill in the fatal stabbing of 34-year-old Darrow Johnson of Clinton, Maryland, shortly before 9:30 a.m.
 Thursday.

 Court documents said Mr. Rezene and Johnson got into a fight upon entering the physical therapy room, and Mr. Rezene is seen “swinging his right hand in what appears to be a downward motion” toward the victim.